 Together this information allows your consultant to see which stage of sleep you are in at a particular time.
 This is often combined with information regarding your heart rate and breathing from a clip on your finger and a light band on your chest.

 This may seem like a lot of sensors but the equipment has been designed knowing that the user will be trying to sleep using it.
 A small box can be clipped to your waist through which all the sensors attach to.
 The sleep team use these physiological insights to compare with what they see on a video of your sleep.

 This comprehensive review of your sleep and sleep disturbance allows diagnosis of a number of different disorders, including REM, limb movement and sleep walking.

-These tests take place after an overnight PSG (polysomnography) test.
-Your consultant if this test will be of benefit for you as not all patients require this extra testing.
+These tests take place after an overnight PSG test.
+Your consultant will decide if this test will be of benefit for you as not all patients require this extra testing.

 MSLTs look into your daytime sleepiness, otherwise known as narcolepsy.
 You retain most of the sensors from your PSG and will be given the opportunity to have a short sleep or nap throughout the day.

 How to book an appointment with a sleep specialist

 At Phoenix Hospital Group our Private Sleep Clinic in London is led by Dr Irshaad Ebrahim who runs a regular Sleep Clinic at 9 Harley Street, to diagnose and treat sleeping disorders.
 He also runs an overnight sleep study centre at Weymouth Street Hospital.

 To arrange an appointment with one of our sleep specialists, call our Appointments Team on 020 7079 2100 or email:email@example.com